FaDrYL/CSNote/Theory_of_Computation/Regular_Language.md

 <br/>

-## Pumping lemma for regular languages
+## Pumping Lemma For Regular Languages
 Pumping lemma can be used for prove that the language is not regular.

 It works by contradiction.